INTRODUCING

 Alison is a playwright, actor and director based in Bath.
 She has an MA in Theatre Performance from Goldsmiths College and has trained with Improbable Theatre in the art of creating theatre by improvisation.
 In 2010 Alison set up Butterfly Psyche Theatre to support new writing in the South west.

-A new play called Fertility Objects, that follows three couples down the road to parenthood, or not.
-Will premier in June 2012 in Bath.
+Working on now: A new play called Fertility Objects, that follows three couples down the road to parenthood, or not.
+Premiered in June 2012 in Bath.
+See an interview with Alison here.

 butterflypsyche@yahoo.co.uk